eraofchaos/eraofchaos.github.io/units/Marksman.md

 ---
 title: "Marksman"
 permalink: /units/Marksman/
-excerpt: "Marksmen are experienced soldiers, weakening enemies before engaging in melee combat.
+excerpt: "Units Marksmen are experienced soldiers, weakening enemies before engaging in melee combat.
 Their deadly crossbows strike fear into the hearts of their enemies."
 unitID: 102
 last_modified_at: 2020-12-01
 lang: en